pelotech/drone-helm3/docs/parameter_reference.md

   helm_timeout: 2m # timeout will be 2 minutes
 ```

-If the environment contains a variable in non-prefixed form, it will still be applied.
+If the environment contains a variable in non-prefixed form, it will still be applied:

 ```yaml
 settings: